astronomer/astro-docs/enterprise/next/05_customize-airflow/04_kubernetes-executor.md

 ---
 title: "Run the Kubernetes Executor on Astronomer"
 navTitle: "Kubernetes Executor"
-description: "How to run the Kubernetes Executor on Astronomer."
+description: "How to run and configure the Kubernetes Executor on Astronomer."
 ---

 ## Overview